In this Section:

 Federal and provincial governments have jointly developed and implemented basin-wide action plans in collaboration with communities and other stakeholders.
 These action plans are designed to help resolve complex environmental issues, particularly deteriorating water quality that threatens human and ecosystem health.

 During the late 1980s, the St. Lawrence River and Great Lakes basin was the focus of the first large action plans to clean up, restore, and protect ecosystems.
 In 1991, governments built on those experiences when they targeted the Fraser River and the Atlantic coastal area for remedial action.
 Each of these plans involved extensive collaborative actions at the community level to prevent pollution and to restore polluted ecosystems.
 While each plan was designed to meet specific regional needs and priorities, all were based on an ecosystem approach, promoting partnerships that involve all sectors, encouraging community involvement and ensuring a sound scientific basis for decision making.

 For more information, visit the Ecosystem Initiatives section.

-Environment Canada and its counterparts in provincial and territorial governments have a successful 27-year collaborative agreement on water resource monitoring and data/information within Canada, which is focused on water quantity monitoring.
+Environment and Climate Change Canada and its counterparts in provincial and territorial governments have a successful 27-year collaborative agreement on water resource monitoring and data/information within Canada, which is focused on water quantity monitoring.
 This represents a model of international relevance to countries that share major watersheds.